MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs-rms.md

 ## How do we regain access to files that were protected by an employee who has now left the organization?
 Use the [super user feature](configure-super-users.md), which grants the Full Control usage rights to authorized users for all documents and emails that are protected by your tenant.
 Super users can always read this protected content, and if necessary, remove the protection or reprotect it for different users.
 This same feature lets authorized services index and inspect files, as needed.

-## When I test revocation in the document tracking site, I see a message that says people can still access the document for up to 30 days—is this time period configurable?

-Yes.
-This message reflects the [use license](configure-usage-rights.md#rights-management-use-license) for that specific file.

-If you revoke a file, that action can be enforced only when the user authenticates to the Azure Rights Management service.
-So if a file has a use license validity period of 30 days and the user has already opened the document, that user continues to have access to the document for the duration of the use license.
-When the use license expires, the user must reauthenticate, at which point the user is denied access because the document is now revoked.

-The user who protected the document, the [Rights Management issuer](configure-usage-rights.md#rights-management-issuer-and-rights-management-owner) is exempt from this revocation and is always able to access their documents.

-The default value for the use license validity period for a tenant is 30 days and this setting can be overridden by a more restrictive setting in a label or template.
-For more information about the use license and how to configure it, see the [Rights Management use license](configure-usage-rights.md#rights-management-use-license) documentation.

 ## Can Rights Management prevent screen captures?
 By not granting the **Copy** [usage right](configure-usage-rights.md), Rights Management can prevent screen captures from many of the commonly used screen capture tools on Windows platforms (Windows 7, Windows 8.1, Windows 10, Windows 10 Mobile) and Android.
 However, iOS and Mac devices do not allow any app to prevent screen captures.
 In addition, browsers on any device cannot prevent screen captures.
 Browser use includes Outlook on the web and Office for the web.